asifnoushadsharafudeen/asifnoushadsharafudeen_streamlittool/README.md

 - Dataset demonstrated is that of a 'balance scale measurements' obtained from OpenML. (filename: balance_scale_train.csv)
 - User can test batch data and download predictions csv. (filename: balance_scale_batch_test.csv)
 - User can enter custom inputs for instant predictions post training.
 - Tested for classification datasets.
-Regression model can be tested and implemented as 'Rain Forest' is capable of dealing with numerical classes as well. (extendable)
+Regression model can be tested and implemented as 'Random Forest' is capable of dealing with numerical classes as well. (extendable)
 - Other Functions used: fit(), predict(), score()

 ---